Paulo Carcasci: Formula 3 team

-After driver/manager Tim Spouge formed SS Sports to race in the British F3 Carcasci joined the company in 1998.
-Carcasci was the chief engineer for Spouge and Doug Bell in 1999.
+After driver/manager Tim Spouge formed SS Sports to race in the British F3, Carcasci joined the company in 1998.
+He was the chief engineer for Spouge and Doug Bell in 1999.
 The team's best result was a fourth place for Spouge at Croft Circuit in 1999.
 The team was dissolved at the end of the season.

 Driver management

-In 2001 Carcasci joined One Sports Management, a racing drivers management firm.
+In 2001, Carcasci joined One Sports Management, a racing drivers management firm.
 Carcasci has managed drivers such as Antônio Pizzonia, Luciano Burti and Lucas di Grassi.
 Carcasci was the head of the talent selection board of Petrobras.
 Carcasci coached drivers racing in the Super Kart Brasil series until 2015.
 Carcasci was responsible for the agreement between Petrobras and Koiranen GP to run young Brazilian drivers.
-In 2015 Carcasci joined Draco Racing as a driver coach and the Brazilian managed André Negrão.
+In 2015, Carcasci joined Draco Racing as a driver coach and the Brazilian managed André Negrão.